astraut-solutions/easy-risk-register/docs/product/tech-stack-pref.md

-# Tech Stack (Current + Optional)
+# Tech Stack (Current + Target + Optional)

-This repo is a web-first, client-side application (React + Vite).
+This repo is a web-first application (React + Vite).
 Notes about Expo/mobile frameworks do not apply here.

+The product direction is **DB-backed**: Supabase (Postgres) is the system of record, accessed via **server-side APIs** (Vercel serverless functions).
+The UI should not rely on browser storage for authoritative persistence.

-## Current Stack (Implemented)
+## Current Stack (Implemented in Repo)

 ### Frontend
 - React